Crohn's Disease Treatment

 These are drugs in the sulfasalazine, mesalazine, and mesalamine classes.
 They are available in oral, suppository, and enema forms.

-Initially developed as a treatment for arthritis, their effectiveness against inflammatory bowel diseases like ulcerative colitis and Crohn's disease was discovered.
-Since then, they have become widely used as a standard foundational medication for ulcerative colitis and Crohn's disease.
+Originally developed as an arthritis treatment, its efficacy for inflammatory bowel diseases like ulcerative colitis and Crohn's disease was discovered.
+Since then, it has become a widely used primary medication for these conditions.

-In cases of early-stage ulcerative colitis, for example, remission may be induced for about 1–2 years when first taken, but relapse generally occurs after 1–2 years even with continued use.
-After a relapse, even increasing the dosage often fails to re-induce remission.
+In cases of initial ulcerative colitis, remission may be induced for 1–2 years upon first use, but recurrence generally occurs after 1–2 years even with continued use.
+Often, even if the dosage is increased after recurrence, remission is not easily re-induced.

 Side Effects

-Side effects include headache, dizziness, abdominal pain, fever, dermatitis, hair loss, hepatotoxicity, nephrotoxicity, and dark urine, though most are mild.
+Side effects include headache, dizziness, abdominal pain, fever, dermatitis, hair loss, hepatotoxicity, nephrotoxicity, and dark urine; most are relatively mild.

 Step 02